 EEE is a virus spread by the bite of infected mosquitoes.
 Inflammation of the brain, or encephalitis, is a frequent and life-threatening complication of EEE that may also lead to permanent neurological damage or coma.

-Why are there so many cases of EEE this year?
+Why were there so many cases of EEE last year?

 Every summer, Massachusetts surveys the state for mosquitoes that carry the virus.
 Historically, the areas of peak activity are found in Southeastern Massachusetts between Bristol and Plymouth counties near an area called the Hockomock swamp, which is the traditional breeding ground of the mosquito that amplifies the virus in nature.
-But when the risk is very high, other non-traditional areas become higher risk areas, which is why we’re hearing about EEE in the middle of the state, the northeast corner and even Western Mass.
+But when the risk is very high, other non-traditional areas become higher risk areas, which is why we were hearing about EEE in the middle of the state, the northeast corner and even Western Massachusetts last summer.

 Families should remember that EEE is very rare, even during peak years.

-Ahmed thinks that periodically there are introductions of novel strains of the virus in our local environment.
+Ahmed thinks that periodically there are introductions of novel strains of the virus in our local environment that the normal bird reservoir hosts in nature lack immunity to.
+Because of this lack of bird immunity to these new stains, the virus builds up in the bird population and the mosquitos that feed on them.
 In addition, “certain ecological conditions likely favor the abundance of the type of mosquito that spreads the virus in nature,” he says.
-“During those times, the virus can root in less traditional places and those become little factories for amplification of the virus.”
+“During those times, the virus can take root in less traditional places and those become little factories for amplification of the virus.”

 What are the signs and symptoms of EEE?